f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab0.rst

    |ff-f5labs-verified|

--  Visit a financial institution (ex. \https://www.chase.com) and verify that SSL Orchestrator is not intercepting by confirming that the verification is done by a trusted CA (ex.
-Entrust, Inc.).
-If the traffic was intercepted the connection/certificate would have been verified by f5labs.com.
-Because we are bypassing **Financial Institutions** in the SSL Orchestrator Security Policy and this website is a financial institution, the origin server's public certificate is presented to the client.

 -  Confirm that the explicit proxy service is seeing decrypted traffic:

    -  Start a console session to **Service - ExpProxy** *(Components > Service - ExpProxy > ACCESS > Web Shell)*